 The Company adopted on January 1, 2018 the new guidance on the recognition and measurement of financial instruments.
 Changes to current practice primarily affect the accounting for investments in equity securities, financial liabilities under the fair value option, and the presentation and disclosure requirements for financial instruments.
 All equity investments in unconsolidated entities other than those accounted for using the equity method of accounting are measured at fair value through earnings (the available-for-sale classification disappears for these financial assets).
-For equity investments without readily determinable fair values, the cost method is also eliminated.
-Additionally, when the fair value option has been elected for financial liabilities has had no impact for the Company as the fair value option has not been elected on any existing debt.
+For equity investments without readily determinable fair values, the cost method is also eliminated even if the new guidance permits a measurement alternative.
+Additionally, when the fair value option has been elected for financial liabilities, changes in fair value due to instrument-specific credit risk will be recognized separately in other comprehensive income.
+The new guidance on financial liabilities has had no impact for the Company as the fair value option has not been elected on any existing debt.
 On the \$11 million traded equity securities held as available-for-sale financial assets as at December 31, 2017, the Company applied the modified retrospective transition method and reclassified an immaterial amount to Retained Earnings corresponding to the cumulative effect upon adoption of the new guidance as the total amount of changes in fair value previously reported in Accumulated Other Comprehensive Income for these instruments.
-Concerning equity investments without readily determinable fair values, the Company has elected to apply the measurement alternative permitted by the new guidance consisting of reporting these investments at cost, less impairment, adjusted for subsequent observable price changes, on its cost-method investment portfolio, which amounted to \$12 million as at June 30, 2018.
+Concerning equity investments without readily determinable fair values, the Company has elected to apply the measurement alternative permitted by the new guidance consisting of reporting these investments at cost, less impairment, adjusted for subsequent observable price changes, on its cost-method investment portfolio, which amounted to \$12 million as at September 29, 2018.